Got (the healthiest) Milk?

 • Rice milk is considered the least allergenic of all the milks since it’s dairy and nut free

 What does rice milk offer you?
-A good milk substitute for super allergy prone people.
+A milk substitute for super allergy prone people.
 Other than that, it doesn’t offer much since it’s generally higher in calories and lower in protein than the milk alternatives above.
 It provides 30% DV calcium, 25% DV vitamin D, and 25% DV vitamin B12.
 Rice milk also provides phosphorus.

 a